2016 Preservation Retreats

 Grand Isle, VT

-The Preservation Trust of Vermont announces the 2013 Grand Isle Lake House Retreats.
+The Preservation Trust of Vermont announces the 2016 Grand Isle Lake House Retreats.
 The Retreats are for anyone undertaking or considering a community development or historic preservation project.
 Even if you don’t have a specific project, you are welcome to join us to share in the discussions.

-All retreats begin at 2:00 and end after lunch the following day.
+All retreats begin at 3:00 and end after lunch the following day.
 Space is limited to around 20 participants with a limited number of single rooms, so reservations should be made as early as possible.
-For more information contact Ann Cousins email@example.com or (802) 343-8180.
+The 2016 costs are $95 for a shared room and $125 for a single room.